What is Biodiversity? Types, Importance, and Restoring Biodiversity

 • Ecological balance is maintained: It ensures nutrients supply, oxygen supply, pollution-free or less-polluted environment.

-• Ecosystems remain working and dynamic: Biodiversity supports the proper functioning of all the natural processes, like – food webs, energy flow in nature, nutrient cycles, Biogeochemical Cycles, etc. all these make the ecosystem dynamic.
+• Ecosystems remain working and dynamic: Biodiversity supports the proper functioning of all the natural processes, like – food webs, energy flow in nature, nutrient cycles, Biogeochemical Cycles, etc. All these make the ecosystem dynamic.

 • Homeostatic balance is maintained: Nature can cope with the minor changes that occurred.
 But major changes like environmental pollution, disasters may threaten the homeostatic balance.
 But basically, biodiversity enables nature to maintain its homeostasis.